jackmaden/philosophybreak/src/pages/articles/why-does-anything-exist/index.md

 <span class="big-letter">Y</span>ou exist.
 Let’s just take that in for a moment.
 You _exist_.
 And you exist not in some general, abstract way, but in a highly specific form, at a very particular time and place.
 You are _you_.
 A human being, here, now, existing on a planet that’s hurtling through space at 30 kilometers per second.

 And it’s not just you.
-Other people, you assume, exist here too.
+Other people seemingly exist here too.
 As does the place you grew up, and the screen upon which you’re reading these very words.
 All of it’s _here_.

 The reason for the existence of most of the things we encounter in our day-to-day lives can be explained quite easily: something caused it.